-Outside city limits, the Mosquito Coast (Caribbean side) and the Darien Region (Colombian border) are particularly dangerous due to their remoteness and the presence of criminal organizations.
+Outside city limits, the Mosquito Gulf (Caribbean side) and the Darien Region (Colombian border) are particularly dangerous due to their remoteness and the presence of criminal organizations.

 In the Darien region, most travel is by river or by footpath due to the scarcity of roads.
 There have been reports of narco-traffickers, and other smugglers and criminals operating in the Panama-Colombia border area.

-Access to the “Mosquito Coast” region is almost exclusively by boat and/or aircraft.
+Access to the “Mosquito Gulf” region is almost exclusively by boat and/or aircraft.
 Sections of this coastline are reportedly used for narco-trafficking and other illicit activities.

 Demonstrations: There may be demonstrations to protest internal Panamanian issues or, more rarely, manifestations of anti-American sentiment.
 While most demonstrations are non-violent, the Panamanian National Police have used tear gas and/or riot control munitions in response to demonstrations, particularly when roadways are blocked or aggression is used against the police.

-Beach and Maritime Safety: Some beaches, especially those on the Pacific Ocean and those in the Bocas Del Toro Province, have dangerous currents that cause drowning deaths every year.
+Beach and Maritime Safety: Some beaches, especially those on the Pacific Ocean, and those in the Bocas Del Toro and Chiriqui provinces, have dangerous currents that cause drowning deaths every year.

-Boaters should be wary of vessels that may be transporting narcotics, illicit materials, and illegal immigrants.
+Boaters should be wary of vessels that may be transporting narcotics and illicit materials, or being used in human smuggling operations.
 Packages containing narcotics have been found floating in the ocean or lying on remote beaches.
 Do not pick up or move these packages, and immediately report their location to the Panamanian authorities.

 Local maritime search and rescue capabilities are limited.
 If you are experiencing an emergency at sea or know of someone who is experiencing an emergency off the coast of Panama, please contact the Panamanian authorities.

 Crime: Panama City, Colon, and Chiriqui province have the highest crime rates.
-Crimes include shootings, home invasions, rapes, armed robberies, muggings, thefts, and occasionally express kidnappings.
+Crimes include shootings, home invasions, rapes, armed robberies, muggings, and thefts.
 You should take the same precautions you would take in other big cities.